-'Alcohol' refers to any drink other than water, that has an alcohol content of more than 1.2% alcohol by volume (vol).
+'Alcohol' refers to any drink that has an alcohol content of more than 1.2% alcohol by volume.
 No student may purchase alcohol, bring alcohol onto the School site, supply or be concerned with the supply of alcohol to other students or arrive at a School function having clearly consumed alcohol.
-Pupils will be made aware of the dangers to health, the family, school and community of the abuse and misuse of alcohol through the curriculum, including PSHE, assemblies, workshops and special events, visiting speakers.
+Students will be made aware of the dangers to health, the family, school and community of the abuse and misuse of alcohol through the curriculum, including PSHE, assemblies, workshops, special events and visiting speakers.

-'Smoking' refers to the possession, use and sale of tobacco and nicotine in all its forms, such as cigarettes, ecigarettes, vapes and other similar substitutes, and related paraphernalia, such as pipes, lighters etc. No student may smoke or vape on the School site, bring cigarettes, e-cigarettes or vapes, onto the site, smoke/vape during his/her journey to and from School, smoke/vape on a School trip nor supply cigarettes, e-cigarettes or vapes, to other students or School employees or visitors.
-If a student fails to comply with this No Smoking Policy he/she must expect to receive an appropriate sanction in accordance with the School's Behaviour Policy.
+'Smoking' refers to the possession, use and sale of tobacco and nicotine in all its forms, such as cigarettes, e-cigarettes, vapes and other similar substitutes, and related paraphernalia, such as pipes, lighters etc. No student may smoke or vape on the School site, bring cigarettes, e-cigarettes or vapes, onto the site, smoke/vape during his/her journey to and from School, smoke/vape on a School trip nor supply cigarettes, e-cigarettes or vapes to other students or School employees or visitors.
+If a student fails to comply with this No Smoking Policy they must expect to receive an appropriate sanction in accordance with the School's Behaviour Policy.
 Students should not smoke/vape anywhere whilst wearing School uniform.